The Scars of the War

 The project draws on stories from Ethiopia, Ukraine, Syria, and other societies torn apart by armed struggle, where survivors continue to live with the lasting consequences of violations committed under the shadow of war.
 Through images and testimonies, it exposes crimes that often remain hidden, denied, or forgotten, showing both the vulnerability of those targeted and their remarkable resilience.

 By presenting these accounts, Borrazás calls attention to the urgent need for stronger protection of civilians during conflict.
 Unless international laws are enforced with determination, such abuses will persist.
-The Scars of War is not only a record of suffering, but also an appeal for awareness, accountability, and lasting change.
+The Scars of War is not only a record of suffering, but also an appeal for awareness, accountability, and long-term change.